 There are also additional custodian fees that are clearly disclosed on the site.
 Of course, there are fees for when the portfolio will buy and sell the ETFs (the portfolio funds) and Nest Wealth with cap trading costs at $100 annual.
 Nest Wealth will cover your annual account fees for your first account.
 The custodian fees are charged on a quarterly basis.

 Nest Wealth clients who were onboarded before November 5th, 2018 will pay the NBIB fees.
 Clients who are onboarded after November 5, 2018 will pay the FCC fees.
 For full pricing details please click on this link.

 Investors should take a long-term approach to investing and fees.
 You are looking to find your wealth-building partner.
 Given that, these fee bands of ‘competitive to not competitive’ might not be of consideration.
-If you’re looking to build wealth over the longer term and eventually build that portfolio to $100,000, $200,000, $300,000 and above, you might choose Nest Wealth as your wealth-building partner from the get go, or when you move above $50,000.
+If you’re looking to build wealth over the longer term and eventually build that portfolio to $200,000, $300,000 and well above, you might choose Nest Wealth as your wealth-building partner.

 *Nest Wealth fees are per client and capped.

 And here is a very important distinction with respect to fees; they are applied and capped per client.
 They are not applied per account.
 That means for example, if you have an RSP account and a non-registered account, both with portfolio values above $150k, your total monthly fee will be $100.
 If your multiple account value reaches $150k and above, your fee is $100 per month.
 If multiple accounts are in the $75k-$150 range your monthly fee is $50.
 If multiple account totals are below $75k your total monthly fee is $25 monthly.

 Fees are wealth destroyers.